livewire/livewire/docs/javascript.md

 ### Controlling Livewire's initialization

-In general you shouldn't need to manually start or stop Livewire, however, if you find yourself needing this behavior, Livewire makes it available to you via the following methods:
+In general, you shouldn't need to manually start or stop Livewire, however, if you find yourself needing this behavior, Livewire makes it available to you via the following methods:

 ```js
 // Start Livewire on a page that doesn't have Livewire running...